- The LG TV range will be available in sizes up to 86 inches.

-This television uses mini-LED technology as a light source, illuminating more than 30,000 small mini LED displays.
-Which would produce 2500 local dimming zones and contrast ratios of 1,000,000.
+This television uses mini-LED technology as a light source, illuminating more than 30,000 small mini-LED displays which would produce 2500 local dimming zones and contrast ratios of 1,000,000.

 As mentioned, it combines the quantum dot layer and the company-owned nano cell technology, for which LG will have a premium viewing experience capable of OLED technology.

-LG says the LG CNED Mini LED 8K TV QNED Mini LED TV range can sit between the flagship OLED range and the more budget-oriented NanoCell model.
+LG says the LG CNED Mini LED 8K TV QNED Mini LED TV range can sit between the flagship OLED range and the more budget oriented NanoCell model.

-About the specifications of LG CNED Mini LED 8K TV
+LG CNED Mini LED 8K TV: Specifications

 It is not yet known how many models of this new range LG CNED Mini LED 8K TV is available, and what is their specification.
 While LG has stated that it will be launching 10 new 4K and 8K TV models in 2021, with the biggest size being 86-inch.
 More information is to be revealed by us, which will start after 11 January.